armada-ths/old.armada.nu/content/exhibitor_info.md

 **Schedule**

 All guests will be asked to confirm their attendance to the banquet by their respective career fair hosts.
 If there has been any changes, please notify your career fair host.
-All guests will receive an email during the day regarding their placement at the dinner, including the names of the people at their table.
+All guests will receive an email before the end of the first fair day regarding their placement at the dinner.
+Regarding student-give-away tickets the contact information of the student needs to be reported to the information desk before 15:00.

 **18:00** Doors will open to the banquet